SriKruthi2006/SriKruthi2006-vacation-booking/README.md

 # vacation-booking
-This is a vacation booking project using basic html and css
+This is a vacation booking project using basic Html and CSS It also includes a Booking form and a gallery which consists of different places